bendtherules/bendtherules.github.com/posts/function-name-binding.md

 // In generic form,
 // function identifier(paramList){ body }
 ```
-(There is technically also a
+(There is technically also a unnamed function statement which can only be used for default export, but we'll cover that later in misc)

 ## .name
  For function statements, **`.name` is simply string form of the identifier `hello` - that is "hello"**.